emissary-ingress/emissary/tutorials/basic-request-rate-limiting.md

 1. [Install Ambassador Pro](https://www.getambassador.io/user-guide/ambassador-pro-install/)

-2. Observe the `Mapping`s in `ambassador/05-qotm.yaml` we deployed earlier.
+2. In the `pro-ref-arch` directory, observe the `Mapping`s in `ambassador/05-qotm.yaml` we deployed earlier.

    You will see a `labels` applied to the `qotm_limited_mapping`.
 This configures Ambassador to label the request with the string `qotm`.
 We will configure Ambassador to `RateLimit` off this label.